- faceBroken capillaries can be the result of a number of different issues; a very common one being too much sun

-As you can see by the long list above, there are many possible explanations for broken capillaries, which is why it is advised that you consult with a qualified professional who can recommend the best treatment suited to your individual situation.
+As you can see by the long list above, there are many possible explanations for broken capillaries, which is why it is advised that you consult with a qualified professional who can recommend the best treatment option for your individual situation.

 “PDL and KTP lasers are very effective — these laser treatments target vessels and ‘destroy’ them,” says Shainhouse.
 Lasers produce intense beams of light, that are different colors and wavelengths, that vary in their intensity and pulse duration.
 When undergoing treatment, a handpiece is held near your skin where it transmits the laser frequency.

 There is a little discomfort and irritation to be expected from laser therapy, as it can feel like someone is constantly flicking a rubber band into your face.
 A topical anesthetic is often used to decrease sensitivity and discomfort.
 Additionally, “lasers can leave a purple, bruise-like discoloration,” says Shainhouse.
 “Though this does fade within a week or so.”

 Intense pulsed light (IPL)